Skip to main content

 Habituation — what 6 weeks of progressive exposure does

 The cold-shock response habituates.
-A 2000 study by Tipton, Mekjavic, and Eglin tested progressive cold-water immersions over 5 days and documented a roughly 50 percent reduction in the cold-shock-induced gasp magnitude.
+A 2000 study by Tipton, Mekjavic, and Eglin documented a substantial reduction in the cold-shock-induced gasp magnitude with repeated cold-water immersion.
 Extended habituation across 6 weeks — multiple short exposures per week — produces further desensitisation and is the basis of cold-water-swimming community practice.

 The habituation protocol that has the strongest evidence is short, repeated, supervised exposures.
 Six to eight exposures of 2 to 5 minutes in water at the target temperature, spaced 2 to 4 days apart, produces measurable desensitisation in healthy adults.
 Single long exposures or attempting to "tough out" the first immersion do not produce habituation — they produce risk without adaptation.
 The habituation is partially specific to the temperature — a swimmer habituated at 15°C is not fully habituated to 10°C. Re-entry to colder water requires its own incremental progression.